Search Results

 • Pathologically confirmed stage IV NSCLC disease.

-• Participants with AGA must have 1 or more documented AGA(s): EGFR, ROS1, neurotrophic tyrosine receptor kinase (NTRK), B rapidly accelerated fibrosarcoma (BRAF), mesenchymal epithelial transition (MET) exon 14 skipping, rearranged during transfection (RET), Kirsten RAt sarcoma (KRAS).
+• Participants with AGA must have 1 or more documented AGA(s): EGFR, ROS1, neurotrophic tyrosine receptor kinase (NTRK), B rapidly accelerated fibrosarcoma (BRAF), mesenchymal epithelial transition (MET) exon 14 skipping, rearranged during transfection (RET), Kirsten Rat sarcoma (KRAS) and HER2.

 • Participants with AGA must meet the following criteria for advanced or metastatic NSCLC.
-Participants who have been treated with 1 or 2 prior lines of applicable targeted therapy that is locally approved for the participant's genomic alteration at the time of screening:
+Participants who have been treated with 1 or 2 prior lines of applicable targeted therapy that is locally approved (and is standard of care) for the participant's genomic alteration at the time of screening:

 • Participants who received a targeted agent as adjuvant therapy for early-stage disease must have relapsed or progressed while on the treatment or within 6 months of the last dose or received at least one additional course of targeted therapy for the same genomic alteration (which may or may not be same agent used in the adjuvant setting) for relapsed/progressive disease.